 Selected by a panel of judges, the awards are granted to fourteen nonprofit finalists that have been nominated by members.

-In addition to the above listed award amounts, all PHPA recipients will receive a glide path grant of $2,500 for the two years following their initial award (glide path funding does not apply to BCDP grant recipients).
+In addition to the above listed award amounts, all PHPA recipients will receive a glide path grant of $2,500 for the two years following their initial award.

 BECU members may nominate any nonprofit organization you support with your time, talents or money.
 Nonprofits must also meet the following requirements: